feathersjs/docs/api/services.md

 ::::

-> **ProTip:** Methods are optional, and if a method is not implemented Feathers will automatically emit a `NotImplemented` error.
+> **ProTip:** Methods are optional and if a method is not implemented Feathers will automatically emit a `NotImplemented` error.
 At least one of the methods (e.g. `setup`) must be implemented to be considered a service.

 > **ProTip:** Notice that the TypeScript version of the example `MyService` class implements the `ServiceMethods` interface.
 If you look at, for instance, the users service that the Feathers CLI generates for you when you scaffold a new Feathers application you will notice that the users service class extends the chosen [database adapter](./databases/common.md) service class.
 The database adapter service classes actually extend a class named `AdapterService`, which implements the `ServiceMethods` interface.